mah0001/metadata-editor-docs-v2/intro_rationale.md

 - **Improve Data Quality and Interoperability** – ensuring that metadata aligns with established standards, facilitating data integration across systems, and supporting data governance and quality assurance frameworks.
 - **Prepare Data for the AI Era** – enabling structured, machine-readable metadata that improves the discoverability, interpretability, and automation of data processing, making datasets more useful for AI applications and advanced analytics.

-By streamlining metadata creation and ensuring adherence to international standards, the Metadata Editor contributes to the modernization of data dissemination.
+By streamlining metadata creation and ensuring adherence to international standards, the Metadata Editor aims to contribute to the modernization of data dissemination.
 It enables organizations to provide and disseminate credible, high-quality, and accessible data.